terrykong/ATD/README.md

 LMU-ATD (Adaptive Threshold Detector)
 =======

-A software implementation of a CA-CFAR built to run on any microprocessor that supports C
+An efficient software implementation of a CA-CFAR built to run on any microprocessor that supports C